 The Davenport Paddle Surf Classic has been around for many years, held at legendary break about 20 minutes north of Santa Cruz.
 In previous years of the contest, we’ve had waves range from small to scary big, but always competitors that demonstrate skill, style, and sportsmanship.
 We celebrate all forms of paddle surfing, with divisions of kayaks, waveskis and stand up paddle boards (SUP).

 We also have a unique category called King of the Wave, which pits all forms of all interested competitors together in a head to head battle, regardless of surf craft.
 Most competitors enter this as a second, or third, category.
-In 2012, the finals in King of the Wave had a waveski, a HP kayak, an IC kayak, and was won by Dave Boehne on his SUP.
-Scores were close, and it demonstrated that any one of the paddle surf craft could easily be competitive with the incredible athletes that were paddling them!
+Every year, we have had SUP’s, kayaks and waveskis have made the finals. in 2012, Dave Boehne took the title on his SUP.
+In 2013 Sean Morley took the title with his kayak.
+Scores have been close, and it demonstrates that any one of the paddle surf craft could easily be competitive with the incredible athletes that were paddling them!

 A special prize will be awarded to the highest ranked first time competitor in each category.
 Meaning, if this is your first Paddle surf contest, then you qualify for a chance at a special prize.